khushbu2002/CS106A-Assignments/README.md

-This is the repository for all teh solution to
+This is the repository for all the solution to Stanford CS106A class's assignment.